StronglyTypedSolutions/vikid.net/docs/en/overloads/add_100_2Yq2dfqEyyr.md

 # The following pseudo code is a mathematical way
 # to exactly describe the behavior of this ViKiD function.

-# add is a pure operator: when applying a given set of parameters, the output is always the same.
+# "add" is a pure operator: when applying a given set of parameters, the output is always the same.
 input.add(value) = input.pure(+, value)

 # In ViKiD, every parameter is a signal.